novuhq/novu/docs/docs/home.md

 # Documentation

+Welcome to the Novu docs!

-Explore our guides and examples to integrate Novu.
+This documentation contains everything you need to get started with Novu.
+Explore our guides and examples to integrate Novu in your app and start sending world-class notifications.

 ## What is Novu?